 Hawaii is renowned for its exquisite shorelines, vibrant rainforests, and live volcanoes.
-As a favored tourist hotspot, Hawaii offers a multitude of attractions, with boating being a prominent choice among visitors.
-Exploring the Hawaiian waters via boating is an excellent means to immerse oneself in the state's picturesque landscapes and the varied underwater ecosystems.
-Numerous boating options are available, catering to diverse interests and preferences.
+As a favored tourist hotspot, Hawaii offers a multitude of attractions, with boating being a top choice of excursion among visitors.
+Exploring the Hawaiian waters by boat is an excellent means to get the best photos of the stunning volcanoes, beaches, and the sunsets that the islands are famous for.
+Boating is also a gateway to snorkeling, another activity that is beloved by any visitor to Hawaii.

 Hawaii's Commercial Activity Rule regulates businesses in both coastal and marine areas.
 The rule is enforced by the Hawaii DLNR and applies to all operators of commercial boats and water sports gear.
 Boaters must obtain the necessary permits to operate legally.